demetribic/AI-Midi-Helper/README.md

 ## About the Project

 This application was built using [midi-emotion](https://github.com/serkansulun/midi-emotion) as a base.
+I worked specifically in the midi_app directory.
 Specifically, the following components were adapted from the original repository:
 - The **model** (stayed the same)
 - The **generate.py** script (changed)
 - The **data/** directory structure (stayed the same)
+- The **models/** directory structure (stayed the same)

 ---